There are 5 native wild cats in Arizona. They are the following.

 Since 1996 seven jaguars have been sighted in the United States.
 These were all either in southern Arizona or southwestern New Mexico.
 All 7 of the jaguars sighted were males.
 This leads biologists to believe that these males are looking to expand into new territory north of the main breeding population, which resides in Sonora, Mexico.

-One of the more famous jaguars to be seen in the United States was nick-named El jefe.
+One of the more famous jaguar sightings in Arizona was of a cat nick named El jefe.
 For a time, this big cat was the only wild jaguar known to be living in the U.S. El jefe was spotted in various spots around southern Arizona in person and on wildlife cameras from 2011 through 2015.
 After that, he disappeared from view.
 El jefe was recently spotted in Sonora, Mexico, around 120 miles south of where he was last spotted in Arizona.
 Source

 The U.S. Fish and Wildlife Service listed jaguars outside the United States on the endangered species list in 1972.